 One CreativeMinds WordPress plugins has specific multisite support.

-You can use the MicroPayments Virtual Wallet and share wallets across different sites.
+You can use the MicroPayments Digital Wallet and share wallets across different sites.

 See how it works here: CM MicroPayments (CMMP) – MultiSite Installation.

 WordPress multisite is a unique and very helpful feature for WordPress users.
 WordPress multisite is also a good way for websites to be more user-friendly, cost effective and simpler to update.

 WordPress multisite is simple to install and use, from a one click install through a web host to using FTP client to adjust code and from backing up information to reactivating plugins after a full multisite install process.